Beachside Teen Treatment Center

 Alcohol addiction or an alcohol use disorder can develop from early experimentation with alcohol.
 Although many teens see drinking at a party as experimentation or “harmless fun,” many do not realize the wide-reaching harm underage drinking causes.
 Outside of permanent injury and loss of life, long-term misuse of alcohol leads to dependency and addiction.

 Abusing alcohol is often more than experimentation.
 When someone struggles with a dependency on alcohol, and they drink frequently, it leads to changes in the brain.
 These changes cause your teen to crave and need alcohol to function each day.
 Alcohol addiction or an alcohol use disorder is a mental health condition.
-If your teen is unable to stop engaging in harmful drinking or destructive behaviors related to alcohol, it is essential to seek help at a treatment center like Beachside.
+If your teen is unable to stop engaging in harmful drinking or destructive behaviors related to alcohol, it is essential to seek help at a teen alcohol treatment center like Beachside.
 As part of treatment, we will help them manage detox and withdrawal symptoms so they can begin their journey towards overcoming alcohol addiction.
 A therapy program designed around their unique needs will help them learn more about engaging with peers and other daily interactions without alcohol.

 Teen drinking parties are dangerous for your teen and for you.
 Even if your teen is not hosting parties in your home, there are many consequences that can arise from your teen attending a party, especially without parental supervision or a party where alcohol is served.
 It is essential to communicate with your teen so they can understand all of the potential risks.